 If something is confusing in your CPA Review materials, look it up in the NINJA Book or NINJA Notes.

-Speaking of NINJA Notes … the NINJA Notes are the famous CPA Notes/Study Guide that take the NINJA Book and trim 70% off, give or take.
+Speaking of NINJA Notes … the NINJA Notes (free download) are the famous CPA Notes/Study Guide that takes the NINJA Book and trims 70% off, give or take.

 Start reading the NINJA Notes in your downtime, especially at work.
 It's ok if you haven't studied the section before.